ejmichaud/elephant/README.md

   --help  Show this message and exit.

 Commands:
-  add     Create a card Examples: $ elephant add "A... ls      List some cards quiz    Review cards you are at risk of forgetting rm      Remove cards with listed ids search  Print cards containing phrase (case...
+  add     Create a card
+  ls      List some cards
+  quiz    Review cards that you are at risk of... rm      Remove cards with listed ids search  Print cards whose question or answer combined...
 ```

 ### To add a card: